apache/activemq-artemis/docs/user-manual/en/rest.md

 caveats.
 To start consuming you must create a consumer resource on the server that is dedicated to your client.
-Now, this pretty much breaks the stateless principle of REST, but after much prototyping, this is the best way to work most effectively with ActiveMQ through a REST interface.
+Now, this pretty much breaks the stateless principle of REST, but after much prototyping, this is the best way to work most effectively with Apache ActiveMQ through a REST interface.

 You create consumer resources by doing a simple POST to the URL published by the `msg-pull-consumers` response header if you are interacting with a queue, the `msg-pull-subscribers` response header if you're interacting with a topic.
-These headers are provided by the main queue or topic resource discussed in [ActiveMQ REST Interface Basics](#basics).
+These headers are provided by the main queue or topic resource discussed in [Apache ActiveMQ REST Interface Basics](#basics).
 Doing an empty POST to one of these URLs will create a consumer resource that follows an auto-acknowledge protocol and, if you are interacting with a topic, creates a temporarily subscription to the